 "It’s been an exciting week here in [Philadelphia],” Gaudreau told CalgaryFlames.com.
 “I’m excited to get a chance to play for the Flames.
 This past month has been pretty crazy with hockey and what I’m going to do with next year.

 "I’m finally excited to get some stress off my shoulders and play hockey now."

 In a back-and-forth affair between Boston College and Union, the Eagles fell 5-4, effectively ending Gaudreau’s season.

 It also left him with a decision to make.

 Gaudreau was eligible to head back to Boston College for his senior year and help the Eagles take another run at capturing the NCAA Championship.
-Several of his teammates are moving on as they graduate this spring so he would have even more of a leadership role with coach Jerry York's squad.
+Several of his teammates are moving on -- graduating this spring or turning pro -- so he would have taken on even more of a leadership role with coach Jerry York's squad.

 After careful deliberation, Gaudreau has opted to move on to the next step in his career and sign with the Flames.